Tagovailoa leads No. 2 Alabama to 42-3 rout of Duke

 Tagovailoa’s younger brother, Taulia, even got a chance to play late in the game.
 He handed off to Ford on his 37-yard touchdown.

-This was just the sort of performance Tua Tagovailoa and the Tide were hoping for after a blowout loss to Clemson in last year’s national championship game.
-Tagovailoa was thoroughly outplayed in that 44-16 setback, on the heels of an ankle injury that knocked him out of the SEC championship game.
+This was just the sort of performance Tua Tagovailoa and the Tide were hoping for after the 44-16 loss to Clemson in January.
+Tagovailoa was thoroughly outplayed by Trevor Lawrence in the title game, on the heels of an ankle injury that knocked the Alabama star out of the SEC championship game.

+“I don’t think one game re-establishes anything,” Saban said.
+“You’ve got to do it over time.”

 The Tide finished with a staggering 512-204 edge in total yards, and Duke simply made too many mistakes to have any shot at a monumental upset.